This post may contain affiliate links which won’t change your price but will share some commission.

 Vanilla Buttercream Frosting is creamy, sweet, and fluffy.
 It’s so easy to make and super useful to have in your back pocket to use with your favorite cake and cupcake recipes.
 It’s also great on sandwiched between cookies or even humble graham crackers for a simple, quick treat!

 Can we all agree that homemade frosting is far superior to the canned kind?
-If so, you might also want to check out my Homemade Rainbow Chip Frosting, Best Chocolate Buttercream Frosting, and many other frosting recipes!
+If so, you might also want to check out my Homemade Rainbow Chip Frosting, Best Chocolate Buttercream Frosting, Fresh Strawberry Frosting, and many other frosting recipes!

 Our Favorite Vanilla Buttercream Frosting Recipe